The dignified Standard Schnauzer has above average intelligence and is inquisitive, creative, and sometimes stubborn in the way he thinks.

 The ears, which are set high on the skull, may be cropped or uncropped.
 They have a rectangular head and a strong muzzle.

 Their feet are small, and the toes are highly arched.
-They have high-set tails which are usually docked and erect.
+They have high-set tails that are usually docked and erect.
 Standard Schnauzers need regular grooming, preferably every five to eight weeks.

 Many use professional grooming services because clipping a Standard Schnauzer’s nails can be tricky.